June 26, 2020

 THE NEW TRT

 About a half hour after I left Galena Falls, I encountered two more TRT thru-hikers coming my way.
-It was a pair of ladies, one who appeared to be in her 30s and the other in her late 50s.
-We stopped for a bit and chatted about the trail conditions (they confirmed there was some now near Relay Peak but it was easily passable in just trail shoes if you had trekking poles.
+It was a pair of ladies, one in her 30s and the other in her late 50s.
+We stopped for a bit and chatted about the trail conditions (they confirmed there was some now near Relay Peak, but it was easily passable in just trail shoes if you had trekking poles.
 There was no need for micro spikes or other snow/ice gear.

-After saying goodbye, had a lot of hard climbing ahead of me.
-This was the steepest section of trail I’ve encountered in the past four days and it seemed to never end.
-Yet, the views of the scenery around me was spectacular, and I used my frequent rest breaks to get photos of Frog Pond below me and the rocky peaks rising above me.
+After saying goodbye, I had a lot of hard climbing ahead of me.
+This was the steepest section of trail I’ve encountered in the past four days, and it seemed to never end.
+Yet the views of the surrounding scenery were spectacular, and I used my frequent rest breaks to take photos of Frog Pond below and the rocky peaks rising above.

 After about an hour of hard climbing, I still hadn’t really seen a great place to stop for the night.
-Much of the area on either side of the trail dropped off steeply on one side or when straight up on the other side.
+Much of the area on either side of the trail dropped steeply on one side or rose steeply on the other.
 So, I kept plodding along.
-Back where I encountered the two ladies above the falls, the trail actually split between the “old TRT” (a dirt road that is mostly used by horseback riders) and the “new TRT” a more exposed footpath that heads north toward Mt.
+Back where I encountered the two ladies above the falls, the trail split between the “old TRT” (a dirt road mostly used by horseback riders) and the “new TRT,” a more exposed footpath that heads north toward Mt.
 Houghton before curving back south to Relay Peak.

 The trail continued south toward some sort of electronics relay station located on the summit just before Relay Peak.
 It was an extremely pleasant experience walking along the exposed ridgeline.
 The early evening sun was still warm, and there wasn’t any wind to speak of up there.
 But mostly, I was grateful for my luck.
 I’m sure this stretch of trail could be a radically different experience in less favorable conditions.

-When I reached the summit with all the electronic equipment on it, it rejoined the “old TRT” dirt road and there was a metal sign announcing that I was now entering the Mt.
+When I reached the summit with all the electronic equipment on it, it rejoined the “old TRT” dirt road, and a metal sign announced that I was now entering the Mt.
 Rose Wilderness.
 This was the moment of truth, and I needed to make a decision.
 I’d hiked 19 miles for today, and this spot had some spectacular views on both sides.
-There was a giant flat area near the trail junction where I could set up camp, and even some concrete barriers that could use to block the wind if it picked up overnight.
+There was a giant flat area near the trail junction where I could set up camp, and even some concrete barriers that I could use to block the wind if it picked up overnight.
 Or…I could continue on another 0.5 miles to Relay Peak.

 Of course, hiking up to Relay Peak meant I’d need to continue going for an indeterminate distance beyond the summit to find somewhere suitable to spend the night.
 I had no idea how far that location might be.
 But, Relay Peak is the highest point on the TRT, so everything else beyond it would be downhill, right?
-And so, now you see how my ability to rationalize the upcoming terrain always results in hiking more miles than I anticipated.
+My ability to rationalize the upcoming terrain always results in hiking more miles than I anticipated.

 RELAY PEAK & BEYOND

 After considering how nice the conditions were in that moment and the risk that they could change by tomorrow morning, I decided to go for it.
-I will admit those final 0.5 miles to the summit were the hardest bit of trail.
-I don’t know if it was the snow or the altitude or the fact that it was just the end of a long day, but I was huffing and puffing on my way to the summit.
+I will admit that those final 0.5 miles to the summit were the hardest part of the trail.
+I don’t know if it was the snow, the altitude, or the fact that it was just the end of a long day, but I was huffing and puffing on my way to the summit.

-The trail heading down from the summit had more snow drifts, and I postholed a few more times, but after about 0.5 miles it was all behind me.
+The trail heading down from the summit had more snow drifts, and I postholed a few more times, but it was all behind me after about 0.5 miles.
 From that moment on, I kept looking for somewhere suitable to stop for the night.
-Unfortunately, just like the hike up, this bit of trail had steep drop-offs or sloped hillsides on either side it.
+Unfortunately, just like the hike up, this stretch of trail had steep drop-offs or sloping hillsides on either side.
 Heck, I couldn’t even set up ON THE TRAIL because it wasn’t wide enough.
 So, I keep walking and looking.

-The further I hiked, the more distressed I was becoming.
+The further I hiked, the more mentally distressed I was becoming.
 There didn’t seem to be anywhere decent to stop on this side of the descent.
-I was utterly exhausted and was becoming less and less picky about any halfway decent prospect.
-At one point I was even eyeballing some flattish looking boulders, but knew in my heart that would be incredible uncomfortable – even if I could get my semi-freestanding tent erected on it.
+I was utterly exhausted and becoming less and less picky about any halfway-decent prospect.
+At one point, I was even eyeballing some flattish-looking boulders, but knew in my heart that it would be incredibly uncomfortable – even if I could get my semi-freestanding tent erected on it.

 Forty-five minutes into my descent, I passed through a nice open sandy area with views of the slab cliffs behind me.
-I finally made it to a decent place to make camp.
+I finally found a decent place to make camp.
 Plus, I was only about a mile above a fresh spring.
-So I didn’t have to worry about how much water I consumed with dinner or breakfast.
-I’d be filling up in the first 30 minutes of the day tomorrow.
+I wouldn’t have to worry about how much water I used with dinner or breakfast because I’d be filling back up in the first 30 minutes tomorrow.

-It was now 7 pm, and I was physically beat as I did my camp chores.
-The bottom of my balls of my feet are super tender after today’s 21-mile day, and I let them air out as I cooked dinner.
-Sitting there relaxing, I could hear the squeaky sound of several pika nearby.
-These little guys were probably hanging out in the boulders surrounding my campsite, so I guess it’s a good thing my food is all secure in that bear canister after all so they don’t try to gnaw their way into my snacks overnight.
+It was now 7 pm, and I was physically beat while doing my camp chores.
+The balls of my feet are super tender after today’s 21-mile day, and I let them air out as I cooked dinner.
+Sitting there, relaxing, I could hear the squeaky calls of several pika nearby.
+These little guys were probably hanging out in the boulders surrounding my campsite.
+I guess it’s a good thing my food is all secure in that bear canister after all.

 DAY 4 OVERVIEW